Building Industry Fairness Act Part 2: Issuing a Payment Schedule

 If you do not serve your payment schedule by the above means, and the matter proceeds to adjudication, there is a risk that the adjudicator may determine that the payment schedule was not validly served and determine that the amount claimed within the payment claim is due and owing.

-Under the BIF Act, if you have failed to serve a payment schedule, then you will be prohibited from making an adjudication response.
+Under the BIF Act, if you have failed issuing a payment schedule, then you will be prohibited from making an adjudication response.
 This means that, when the adjudicator is making their decision, the adjudicator will generally only consider the adjudication application and the relevant payment claim, as well as determining issues of jurisdiction (that is, among other things, that there was a valid reference date under the contract to serve the payment claim).
 To that end, without a valid payment schedule, the adjudicator may be more inclined to find in the claimant’s favour in the absence of an adjudication response, which also exposes you to having to pay the adjudicator’s fees of the adjudication.

 FAILURE TO PROPERLY ACKNOWLEDGE A COMPLEX PAYMENT CLAIM: